Wisconsin absentee ballots; voters to soon use drop boxes again

 "That’s going to ensure election integrity in Dodge County," Schmidt said.

-He urges other clerks to verify that only the voter is returning their own ballot.
-The requirement – with some exceptions.
+He also urged other clerks to verify the requirement, which has some exceptions, that the voter is returning their own ballot.

 "A very good way to ensure that you have the right person dropping off the ballot box is having something similar to an ATM, something that takes a picture of the individual dropping off the ballot box, the ballot at the drop box," he said.
 "How else do you ensure that the individual is the person dropping off the ballot, as the Supreme Court requires."